DOI-ONRR/blog-nrrd/src/pages/hallway-study-state-offshore-navigation/index.md

 - Participants said that the navigation page could include a map of the entire U.S., where users could choose the state or offshore region by clicking on the boundary of the state or offshore region.
 - Participants said that each state or offshore region page could have a small map that shows the boundary of the state or offshore region, the larger context of it within the U.S., and a layer that indicates the federal or tribal land in states.

+## Prototyping part two: more focused prototypes
-This led to a second round of prototyping, using the interview participant's insights, which produced three additional prototypes, options C, D, and E:
+The insights from the hallway testing led to a second round of prototypes that focused the navigation to these pages in the tab section of the homepage.
+We  created three additional prototypes, options C, D, and E:

 ### Option C
 - Option alters the current “Factsheets” tab to include state and offshore region navigation.